Lady Lambert's Adventures

 Back at the Lamberts’ residence, they found old Lady Lambert, Lady Carter and Doña Maria planning another New Year’s Eve reception.
 Ellen was astonished to see how far they already were; they had obviously started right after the departure of the Amelia Anne.
 Harriet apologised for infringing on Ellen’s rights to the household, but Ellen merely laughed at that.
 This was just as much Lady Lambert’s household as hers, and to have Eleanor’s engagement celebrated in her home excited her.

-Doña Maria had even succeeded to invite the Spanish Ambassador who was a cousin several times removed, but nonetheless.
+Doña Maria had even succeeded in inviting the Spanish Ambassador, who was a cousin several times removed, but kin, nonetheless.
 Doña Maria still thought herself Spanish, and she hoped to reconcile her son with her home country one day.

 Ellen realised that the three elder women had left little for her to do, other than playing the hostess, and one of the most urgent tasks for her was to get a dress that accounted for her changing body.
 She was entering her fifth month, and on her slender frame, it started to show.
 Therefore she made an appointment with Elisabeth Wilson for the next morning.